alexwaibel/personal-website/_posts/2024-03-18-adding-comments.md

   - Meta
 ---

 This blog now includes a comment system!
-There are a few projects out there that work to add commenting to static pages hosted on GitHub pages.
+There are a few projects out there that work to add commenting to static sites hosted on GitHub pages.
 Below are a few such projects and my thoughts on them:

 - [Disqus](https://disqus.com/)
   - This is a very popular commenting framework and can work well but is proprietary and requires an account.